XK Bar RanchEight-month Ranching Apprenticeship in Crawford, Colorado

 - Washing: Washer only.
 Clothes dry on a line outside.

-- Internet connection: 100mb full time internet in apprentice house.
+- Internet connection: 100mb full time wifi internet in apprentice housing.

-Additional items the apprentice will need for the duration of the apprenticeship: House is set up with basics.
+- Additional items the apprentice will need for the duration of the apprenticeship: House/bus is set up with basics.
 Apprentice may want their own bedding and kitchen utensils.

 Activities on the operation that the apprentice will not participate in?
-Apprentice will not be asked to engage in activities that are unsafe for their skill level, such as vehicle with trailers, tractor equipment etc. Spot spraying herbicide on knapweed with a backpack sprayer will be optional for apprentice.
+Apprentice will not engage in activities that are unsafe for, or beyond the scope of, their skill level, such as vehicle with trailers, tractor equipment etc. Spot spraying herbicide on knapweed with a backpack sprayer will be optional for apprentice.

 Living in Crawford Colorado: Crawford is a very small town without much going on.
 However Paonia is 1/2 hour drive and is a small town rich with cultural entertainments, music, coffee shops, events, educational workshops of all kinds, community radio station, churches and a growing population of young people and families.
 About as lively as it gets for a small town.
 This area also has a great diversity of outdoor recreation opportunities such as hiking, boating, fishing, hunting, biking, horseback riding etc.